 Along with staging, the type of tumor is important for a patient’s prognosis.
 For example, a basal cell carcinoma has a more favorable prognosis than a Merkel cell carcinoma.
 Staging for eyelid carcinoma includes the following types of tumors:

-For eyelid melanoma staging, read the melanoma staging section.
+For eyelid melanoma staging, read the main melanoma staging section found on this website.

 Staging of non-melanoma eyelid carcinoma

 One tool that doctors use to describe the stage is the TNM system.
 Doctors use the results from diagnostic tests and scans to answer these questions:

 Tumor (T): How large is the primary tumor?
 Where is it located?

 Node (N): Has the tumor spread to the lymph nodes?
 If so, where and how many?